-The specialist palliative care (symptom control) team will get involved for children with reduced life expectancy to help make plans to support their comfort.
+The specialist palliative care team (sometimes known as the Symptom Care Team) will get involved for children with reduced life expectancy to help make plans to support their comfort.
 Palliative care is not just for when a patient is nearing the end of their life.
 It can also be used alongside treatment for controlling an illness and can include support for families.
 Palliative care also helps to make sure that your plans and family's wishes are fully considered and understood.
 The palliative care team can also offer extra support and care at home, alongside other clinical teams.

-We hope this information booklet has answered some of the questions you might have had on Long Term Ventilation and what it means for your child.
+Your medical team will be happy to discuss the role of the Palliative Care or Symptom Care Team with you in more detail and arrange a meeting with the Team.
+Please discuss with your keyworker for more information We hope this information booklet has answered some of the questions you might have had on Long Term Ventilation and what it means for your child.

 We understand this journey can be difficult, your LTV team is here to support you and address any concerns and questions you may have along the way.